15 Top-Rated Things to Do in Folsom, CA

 History, hiking trails, and culture come together in Folsom, California, 25 miles northeast of the state capital of Sacramento.
-Folsom nestles into the Sierra Nevada foothills and is a gateway city for the alpine environment to its east.
-Numerous outdoor activities are right at the backdoor in Folsom Lake State Recreation Area.
-Created by the impoundment of the American River, this sprawling recreation space features two reservoirs and abundant scenic attractions.
+The city nestles into the Sierra Nevada foothills and is a gateway for the alpine environment to its east.
+Numerous outdoor activities are right at the backdoor of Folsom, including Folsom Lake State Recreation Area, created by the impoundment of the American River.

 Folsom is forever intertwined with the state prison within its borders, much in thanks to a legendary performance by Johnny Cash within the prison walls.
 Both legacies are easily experienced when visiting Folsom, and tourists can learn about the 140-year history of the prison at the Folsom State Prison Museum.
 The museum is accessible via the paved Johnny Cash Trail, which offers an art-filled pedestrian pathway that spans two scenic bridges.

 Plan your visit with our list of the top things to do in Folsom.

 Sutter Street is often regarded as the "Heart of Folsom."
 The historic storefronts and buildings of this downtown district are reminiscent of the 1850s, when gold prospectors and Pony Express riders roamed the streets.
 Today, the old facades house many modern businesses, including restaurants, theaters, and retail shops.

 Interpretive plaques on street corners illuminate some of this district's historical importance.
 Those inclined to learn more will want to head to the Folsom History Museum, at the center of Sutter Street.
 The Folsom Historical Society operates this non-profit repository of antiques and documented history.